 Before we get too excited about the storage, you have to look at the space and sizing you settled on in step three.

-Depending on the space and what you want to store, there may have to be some compromises made.
+Depending on the space and what you want to store, some compromises may need to be made.
 For example, you may be unable to accommodate three columns of drawers and have room for the sink plumbing in the space available.
 You may have to mix and match.
 Don’t worry; we’re great at creating a design that works no matter what.

-Remember: Drawers and cabinet doors take up different kinds of space.
-Drawers extend out in front, and doors swing out and to the side.
+Remember: Drawers and cabinet doors take up different types of space.
+Drawers extend outward, and doors swing out and to the side.
 Depending on the placement and layout of your bathroom, one may work better than the other.
-No matter what style you go with, we have some organizational tools that will give you maximum storage with minimum problems.
+No matter which style you go with, we have some organizational tools that will give you maximum storage with minimal problems.

 This is where the fun comes in!
 We can customize a storage solution that works for you and your space.